 Explore the cool vibe of Downtown Athens

 While visiting Athens, check out the city’s vibrant downtown scene before heading back home.
 Visitors can enjoy a scenic walk through UGA’s historic North Campus and see one of UGA’s finest landmarks: The Arch.
 The Arch is the symbol of UGA and stands as the gateway between North Campus and Downtown Athens.
 From the Arch, head to Clayton Street to see more Athens charm including vintage record and clothing stores, boutiques, and other shopping spots.
-Downtown is home to a wide variety of restaurants, including burger spots Clocked, Blind Pig Tavern, and The Grill.
-Vegetarian and vegan options are available at Heirloom Café, The Grit, or Last Resort Grill.
+Downtown is home to a wide variety of restaurants, including hot spots Clocked, Trappeze Pub and Blind Pig Tavern.
+Vegetarian and vegan options are available on most menus around town, but if you're looking for the best of the best, check out The National, or Last Resort Grill.
 Plus, the streets of downtown are booming with musical talent at various venues.

 Catch a live show